data-apis/scipy-2023-presentation/paper.rst

 library's array or dtype objects.
 These type annotations represent the minimal types that are required to be supported by the specification.
 A library may choose to accept additional types, although any use of this functionality will be non-portable.
-Functionally, type annotations serve no purpose other than documentation.
+Functionally, type annotations serve no purpose other than as documentation.
 Libraries are not required to implement any sort of runtime type checking, or to actually include such annotations in their own function signatures.
-The array API specification does attempt to make any extensions of type annotations beyond what is already specified by PEPs and supported by popular type checkers such as Mypy.
-For instance, including dtype or shape information in the annotated type signatures is out-of-scope.
+The array API specification does not attempt extend type annotation syntax beyond what is already specified by PEPs and supported by popular type checkers such as Mypy.
+For instance, including dtype or shape information in the annotated type signatures is considered out-of-scope.

 Here is an example type signature in the specification